ekeih/libtado/README.md

 ## Usage

 Download the repository.
 You can work inside it.
-Beware the examples considere they can acces to the file `./libtado/api.py`.
+Beware that the examples assume that they can access the file `./libtado/api.py`.

 Now you can call it in your Pyhton script !